-Should the spill be of a magnitude and/or severity that is beyond the response capability and resources of the individual SPREP island member then members should seek assistance from a Metropolitan member.
+Should the spill be of a magnitude and/or severity that requires additional assistance, SPREP island members should seek assistance from a Metropolitan member.

 Under PACPLAN each SPREP island member is allocated a SPREP Metropolitan member as a primary and secondary source of assistance (see Table Four).
 This table should serve only as a guide as the decision to approach any Metropolitan member, or any other potential source of assistance, will be made depending on the circumstances of each spill and a particular Metropolitan member may not be able to provide the requested assistance.